Drewpie29/Northwest_Recycling_Center/replit.md

 1. `sessions` - Stores Express session data (required for username/password authentication)
 2. `users` - User profiles with username/password credentials, role (admin/technician), and isActive status
 3. `material_categories` - Dynamic material categories with soft-delete (isActive flag)
-4. `recycling_entries` - Core domain data tracking individual recycling activities (conceptually "bales") with foreign key to material_categories
+4. `recycling_entries` - Core domain data tracking individual recycling activities (conceptually "bales") with foreign keys to material_categories and users
 5. `compost_entries` - Monthly compost tracking with unique user+month constraint

+**Bale Ownership Model:**
+Each recycling entry (bale) belongs to a specific user via the `userId` foreign key.
+The system enforces ownership-based access control:
+- **Technicians** can only view, edit, and delete their own bales
+- **Administrators** can view, edit, and delete any user's bales
+- The "My Bales" page (`/bales`) displays all bales owned by the current user with edit/delete actions
+- PATCH and DELETE endpoints validate ownership before allowing modifications (403 Forbidden if unauthorized)
+- When admins edit another user's bale, the backend refetches using the bale owner's ID to return complete data

 **Material Categories:**
 The system uses database-managed material categories instead of hardcoded enums.
 Administrators can add new categories and deactivate existing ones through the admin interface at `/categories`.
 The system starts with 12 pre-populated categories: